 I find that taking the mystery out of child support goes a long way toward helping my clients understand the process and what support they will be paying or receiving on behalf of their children.
 While it is not always a straightforward issue, we help guide our clients through these issues by helping them to understand the foundations, building blocks, and purpose of child support.

-To discuss questions you may have regarding child support, call (973) 992-0900 to speak with a Skoloff & Wolfe attorney specializing in matrimonial law.
+To discuss questions you may have regarding child support, call (973) 992-0900 to speak with a Skoloff & Wolfe, P.C. attorney practicing matrimonial law.

 About Rachel L. Friedman, J.D. – Family and Matrimonial Law